 Connections Food Court, Signature Cafes, and Connections Bookstore.
 Positions include

 kitchen prep, catering servers, pre-pack services, etc. (The Stir-Fry station at Erie

-about 8-10 hours a week.
-To apply please visit the FSA office located in Gregory Hall.
+seems to be a popular choice J).
+To apply please visit the FSA office located in

 - Night Desk Attendant: Most residence halls on campus, except for Gregory, have a Guest Sign-In policy